Identification of multi-valued treatment effects with unobserved heterogeneity: Identification

-We first briefly review the identification studies of local treatment effects in multi-valued treatment settings.
+First, we briefly review the identification studies of local treatment effects in multi-valued treatment settings.
 From the definition, local treatment effects are treatment effects conditional on the compliers when the treatment is binary.
-As shown in \cite{Imbens1994}, local average treatment effects are identified as the standard two-stage least squares (2SLS) estimands under the monotonicity assumption. \cite{Heckman2018} establish identification of the conditional means of the potential outcomes on the compliers.
-However, identification of local treatment effects is not straightforward in multi-valued treatment settings because the relationship between the compliers becomes more complicated. \cite{Angrist1995} show that the 2SLS estimand generally represents only a weighted average of local average treatment effects with a binary instrument, even under certain monotonicity assumption.\footnote{\cite{kline2016evaluating} and \cite{hull2018isolateing} also derive related results in the case of a binary instrument.} \cite{kirkeboen2016field} and \cite{Mountjoy2019} demonstrate that a similar result holds for 2SLS estimands even in the case of as many instruments as treatments. \cite{Heckman2006} identify the local average treatment effect generalized to compare treatment state $t$ and the set of other states with continuous instruments. \cite{Heckman2006} also establish identification on more various subpopulations that are identified with continuous instruments.
-For a more general class of selection models, \cite{lee2018} and \cite{Mountjoy2019} show similar identification results for the average treatment effects that compare two different treatment states, $t$ and $t'$.
-With discrete instruments, \cite{Pinto2015} demonstrates that the point identification of the local average treatment effect is not achieved when continuous instruments are not available, and \cite{Pinto2015} provides an estimation method for those partially identified treatment effects using interpolation of the corresponding function.
+As shown in \cite{Imbens1994}, LATEs are identified as the standard two-stage least squares (2SLS) estimands under the monotonicity assumption. \cite{Heckman2018} establish the identification of the conditional means of the potential outcomes on the compliers.
+However, identifying the local treatment effects is more complex in multi-valued treatment settings because the relationship between the compliers becomes more complicated than in the binary treatment case. \cite{Angrist1995} show that the 2SLS estimand generally represents only a weighted average of LATEs with a binary instrument, even under certain monotonicity assumption.\footnote{\cite{kline2016evaluating} and \cite{hull2018isolateing} also derive related results in the case of a binary instrument.} \cite{kirkeboen2016field} and \cite{Mountjoy2019} demonstrate that a similar result holds for 2SLS estimands even when there are as many instruments as treatments. \cite{Heckman2006} identify the LATEs generalized to compare treatment state $t$ and the set of other states with continuous instruments. \cite{Heckman2006} also establish identification on more various subpopulations that are identified with continuous instruments.
+For a more general class of selection models, \cite{lee2018} and \cite{Mountjoy2019} show similar identification results for the ATEs that compare two different treatment states, $t$ and $t'$.